Caribbean Story Part 8: Brown Skin Girl

 Grandma Mattie Spooner was doing better at accepting Manny’s fate; and her capacity for enjoying life was improving gradually.
 Her two daughters were supplying her financial needs, and she had much for which to be grateful.

-After not hearing from Mona for about two months, Miss Mattie wrote letters to both her and Myra insisting that they tell the truth about was was going on.
+After not hearing from Mona for about two months, Miss Mattie wrote letters to both her and Myra insisting that they update her about was was going on.
 Mona wrote back explaining Dutch immigration policy.
 The Dutch made no accommodations for babies of immigrants.
 Domestic workers who got pregnant had to leave voluntarily before they were found out.
 If they stayed long enough to be deported, they could not return.
 It was Mona’s turn to come home and mind her baby.

 © 2018 Dora Weithers